Management Clusters: Supervisors and Standalone

 The management cluster has two deployment options that run on different infrastructures using different sets of components:

-• Supervisor is a management cluster that runs directly on existing ESXi hosts, as part of the vSphere with Tanzu solution.
+• Supervisor is a management cluster that runs directly on existing ESXi hosts, as part of the vSphere IaaS control plane (formerly known as vSphere with Tanzu) solution.
 Supervisor provides a platform for natively hosting various types of Kubernetes workloads on vSphere, including vSphere Pods, VM Service VMs, Supervisor Services, and TKG clusters.
-If a vSphere with Tanzu Supervisor is available in your vSphere 7 or 8 instance, you do not need to deploy a standalone management cluster.
+If a vSphere IaaS control plane Supervisor is available in your vSphere 7 or 8 instance, you do not need to deploy a standalone management cluster.

 In both cases, the management cluster publishes an API that wraps and adds higher-level functionality to Cluster API.
 On the client side, the Tanzu CLI wraps and adds higher-level functionality to kubectl and clusterctl, the Kubernetes and Cluster API CLIs.

-When to Use a vSphere with Tanzu Supervisor
+When to Use a vSphere IaaS control plane Supervisor

 In particular, the Supervisor: